 Who would be the most likely to choose your clothing?
 What type of style to do normally dress their clients in?
 And for that matter, who are their clients?
 Where is their base of operations?
 When is the best time to contact them?
 Why would this stylist want to hear from you?
 You need to get down and dirty with the research.

 Think of it like the 5 w’s that should always appear in the opening paragraph of a press release.
 Who, what, where, when, and why?
 And while it can be time consuming to do this amount of research, your ROI will be worth it when you receive a response rather than dead air.

 So where can you do research?
 Start by stalking celebrity news sites, fashion blogs, and social media feeds.
 Most well-knowns stylists have a social media presence; which can resemble a digital lookbook of sorts.
 Get familiar with the stylists you want to target.

-You can use Moda Database to get celebrity stylist intelligence; including stylist contacts, and the brands and celebrities that they work with.
+You can also use a professional service to aide in your research.
+Moda Database will provide you with access to celebrity stylist intelligence; including stylist contacts, and the brands and celebrities that they work with.

 Perfect your pictch

 You have your lookbook ready.
 You have a well-researched list of celebrity stylists that you want to target.
 Now what?
 You need to develop and perfect your pitch—your personal promotion on why they should notice you and choose your clothes for their clients.
 You can have the fanciest lookbook in the world with all of the right contact information, but if you don’t present well in your pitch; those items will not help you as much as they could.